sumanyurosha/spoj-first30/README.md

   6. I solved JULKA and I am very very happy after solving it.
 I always knew the approach to solve it but was stucking in the implementation part.
 And finally I have done it!!!
 This problem helped me in learning how to pass an array to a function and how to return an array from a function.
 Because of this mistake my earlier attempts had failed.
 Just like the problem FCTRL, I used the most basic approach for solving mathematical addition, sbtraction and division but for very very big numbers(upto 10^10000).

   7. Finally, I solved PALIN today and I am very very happy after getting AC for it.
 It took me two days(2 hrs each day) to implement this problem.
 I got the concept very early but this was more of an Implementation problem so I had to deal with all the corner cases, which took a little more time to handle.
 But finally, yes it always feels good to do something you have always thought of.
 One more down and many more to go.
 BOOM!!
 (PS: Hard work pays off :P)

+  8. I solved STRPAR problem, it was an intresting one which I solved using stacks.